-• Around four in five (81%) respondents agreed that they try to stick to a budget.

-- About half (53%) of respondents agreed that they have savings that they can fall back on or use for an unexpected expense.
-However, nearly a third (32%) disagreed that this is the case. - Close to half (45%) of respondents agreed that they find dealing with financial matters a burden. - Nearly two in five (39%) respondents agreed that recently their mental health has been negatively affected by their financial position.
+- Four in five (80%) respondents agreed that they try to stick to a budget. - Close to three in five (56%) respondents agreed that they have savings that they can fall back on or use for an unexpected expense.
+However, around three in ten (31%) disagreed that this is the case. - About two in five (43%) respondents agreed that they find dealing with financial matters a burden. - Nearly two in five (38%) respondents agreed that recently their mental health has been negatively affected by their financial position.